davidgordon12/opal/log.md

 ## 2024-01-09
 The global entry point is now "main", and I'm linking with glibc just so I can get Opal off the ground a bit quicker.
 We have implemented print for digits using glibc's printf, and I plan on adding support for more glibc functions, but first I plan on doing a small refactor of our code generation (compiler.rs).

+## 2024-03-14
+The language has pivoted to be a stack-based interpreted language rather than a compiled one, since I have realized I am simply not ready to take on such a task, this way it will be a lot more managable with my current knowledge.
+In the future, I still plan on making a compiler for the language, since it will always be small.
+I have begun rewriting the parser from scratch.
+I previously was following a couple tutorials but I realized mixing the code from a few people into my own wouldn't workout well, so I plan on just rolling my own, tackling the syntax slowly.
+It won't be ideal or follow any "best practice" patterns, but it will be my own and work for my language.